20007213/Coding2-Final-porject/README.md

 https://user-images.githubusercontent.com/91951125/158832898-7be55579-ca4b-463b-b799-6123062a20d7.mp4

-As I am still learning python, there is a lot of room for improvement in my code.
-I hope to learn more about deep neural networks in the next semester.
+As I am still in the initial stages of learning python, there is still a lot of space for improvement in my code.
+I hope to learn more about deep neural networks in the next semester to improve my project.